Dehn filling and the knot group I: Realization Property: Introduction

 If $K$ has a cyclic surgery slope $r$, then for any element $g$ in $[G(K),G(K)]$, we have $p_r(g) = 1$.
-Theorem~\ref{persistent_[G,G]_noncyclic} below asserts that having cyclic surgery is the only obstruction for $G(K)$ to have a persistent element that belongs to $[G(K),G(K)]$.
-Following the cyclic surgery theorem \cite{CGLS}, every non-trivial knot which is not a torus knot admits at most two non-trivial cyclic surgery slopes.
+Theorem~\ref{hyperbolic_persistent_[G,G]_noncyclic} shows that admitting cyclic surgery is the only obstruction for $G(K)$ to have an element $g$ with $\mathcal{S}_K(g) = \emptyset$ that belongs to $[G(K),G(K)]$.
+Following the cyclic surgery theorem \cite{CGLS}, every hyperbolic knot admits at most two non-trivial cyclic surgery slopes.
+Theorem~\ref{hyperbolic_persistent_[G,G]_noncyclic} will be also used in the first step of the proof of Lemma~\ref{separation} (Separation Lemma) below.